PESTS & WILDLIFE

 Wood chips are an eco-friendly, cost-effective solution and an excellent choice for natural weed suppression, efficient firewood, and attractive garden edging.
 Learn how this sustainable material can transform your landscape, reduce waste, and simplify your gardening tasks

-mouse on white flowers
+mouse on red flowers

 This blog explores various ways you can attract more small mammals to your pollinator-friendly garden.
 By creating a pollinator-friendly environment, you can enjoy the beauty of these essential creatures while also keeping your garden healthy and thriving.